lmiller1990/electic/posts/Getting_Started_with_Regex.md

-## Introduction

 Regex is something I have always been slighly afraid of - long, intimidating and barely readable strings.
-However, today is the day I learn regex, and start to use them to be more productive.
+Today was the day I learned regex, and started to use them to be more productive.

 Most of the examples and resources I used come from [RegexOne](https://regexone.com).

 ### Basic Matching